Isaura Nea: Bishopric of Leontopolis

 The city was the seat of an ancient bishopric and is mentioned in all the Notitiae Episcopatuum of the Byzantine era.
 In the mid Byzantine period the city bishopric was merged with the older neighbouring bishopric of Isauropolis.

 The Isaurian church was originally under the authority of the Patriarch of Antioch, but was attached to the Patriarch of Constantinople in the late 7th or early 8th century.

 Epitaphs have been found of three bishops, Theophilus, Sisamoas, and Mamas, who lived between the years 250 and 400.
 Three other bishops are also known, Hilarius, 381; Callistratus, somewhat later; Aetius, 451.
 The last named bishop also bears the title of Isauropolis, the name of a city which also figures in the Hierocles's Synecdemus.
 As no Notitiae Episcopatuum make mention of Isauropolis, Ramsay supposes that the Diocese of Isauropolis was early joined with that of Isaura Palaea which is mentioned in all the Notitiae.

+Following its decline due to Turkoman invasions, the archbishopric of Leontopolis was assumed by the metropolis of Side.

 The bishopric remains a titular see of the Roman Catholic church.